mjkramer/LArRecoND/README.md

 the input ROOT file containing the hits and the geometry ROOT file, respectively.
 The `-f EDepSim` option sets the input to use the [edep-sim format](https://github.com/ClarkMcGrew/edep-sim/tree/master/io), which also stores all of the available MC truth information.
 The `-n` option sets the number of events (in this case 10) while `-N` prints out event information.
-Usually, the TGeoManager geometry information is stored in the ROOT input file, so the same filename should be used for both the `-e` and `-g` options if this is indeed the case.
+Usually, the TGeoManager geometry information is stored in the event input ROOT file, so the same filename should be used for both the `-e` and `-g` options if this is indeed the case.

 To use deep learning vertexing (DLVtx), make sure LArRecoND and LArContent is first built with LibTorch enabled, then use